 We can’t wait to see what youth have to say.

-In using the hashtag #LetUsLearn, we link with many other organizations starting to insist together on the right to learn about diversity in a diverse nation — including the multiracial community org Missouri Education Equity Partnership or MOEEP, which started the great phrase #LetThemLearn!
+In using the hashtag #LetUsLearn, we link with many other organizations starting to insist together on the right and freedom to learn about diversity in a diverse nation — including the multiracial community org Missouri Education Equity Partnership or MOEEP, which started the great phrase #LetThemLearn!